Radio Prague International

 Radio Prague International (Český rozhlas 7 – Radio Praha) is the official international broadcasting station of the Czech Republic.
 Broadcasting first began on 31 August 1936 near the spa town of Poděbrady.
-Radio Prague broadcasts in six languages: English, German, French, Spanish, Czech and Russian.
+Radio Prague broadcasts in seven languages: English, German, French, Spanish, Czech, Russian and Ukrainian.
 It broadcasts programmes about the Czech Republic on satellite and on the Internet.

 In 2021, Rospotrebnadzor blocked the website of Radio Prague International in Russia due to a report about Jan Palach from 2001.